-In addition to the general business experience of each member of MFC's Audit Committee, each member of the Audit Committee in 2022 had relevant education and experience.
+In addition to the general business experience of each member of MFC's Audit Committee, each member of the Audit Committee in 2023 had relevant education and experience.
 Guy Bainbridge is a member of the Institute of Chartered Accountants in England and Wales and holds an MA from the University of Cambridge.
 Mr. Bainbridge is a former partner of KPMG LLP.
-Nicole Arnaboldi is a former senior executive at Credit Suisse (USA) and holds a BA from Harvard College and a JD and an MBA from Harvard University.
-Joseph Caron holds a BA from the University of Ottawa and is the former Principal & Founder of Joseph Caron Incorporated.
 Tsun-yan Hsieh holds an MBA from Harvard University and a B.Sc.
-Mechanical Engineering from the University of Ottawa.
-Vanessa Kanu holds a B.Sc in International and Financial Economics from the University of Hull, is a Chartered Accountant in Canada, a Certified

-Public Accountant in the United States, and a member of the Institute of Chartered Accountants of England and Wales.
+Mechanical Engineering from the University of Alberta.
+Vanessa Kanu holds a B.Sc in International and Financial Economics from the University of Hull, is a Chartered Accountant in Canada, a Certified Public Accountant in the United States, and a member of the Institute of Chartered Accountants of England and Wales.
 Ms. Kanu currently serves as the Chief Financial Officer of Telus International (Cda) Inc. Andrea Rosen holds a BA from Yale University, an LLB from Osgoode Hall Law School and an MBA from the Schulich School of Business at York University.
 Ms. Rosen previously served as Vice Chair of TD Bank Financial Group and as President of TD Canada Trust.
 May Tan holds a B.A. in Economics and Accounting from the University of Sheffield, is a member of the Institute of Chartered Accountants of England and Wales and is a Certified Public Accountant in Hong Kong.